“Lay down, pup; lay down,” ordered the man.

 “That’s a Boston Terrier.” – Canine Erudition

 The Boston Terrier is an all-American dog, and was once the most popular breed in the United States.
-Originally developed in the U.S. by crossing the Bulldog and the Bull Terrier, the Boston were used for the now-illegal sport of pit-fighting.
+Originally developed in the U.S. by crossing the Bulldog and the Bull Terrier, Bostons were used for the now-illegal sport of pit-fighting.
+The foundation of the breed originated around 1870, when Boston man Robert C. Hooper purchased a dog named Judge who was a Bull and Terrier type.
+The offspring of this dog interbred with French Bulldogs, providing the basis for the Boston Terrier.
+The Boston Terrier originally weighed up to 44 pounds (20 kg) and was known as the Olde Boston Bulldogge.

 Now bred as companions and watch dogs, today’s Boston is a popular family pet whose temperament has earned him the nickname “the American Gentleman”.